Deciding to take part in a clinical trial

 Other ways to get involved with clinical trials

 You may decide not to take part in a trial yourself, or you may find that there are no trials suitable for you.
-But if you are interested in research, you can still get involved in giving feedback on trial plans or the direction of research.
+But if you are interested in research, you can help shape our research activities.
 Our Research Involvement Network is a good place to start if you would like more information about this.